FlashGooden/vue-js-sandbox/vue-js-tutorial-intro.md

 Vue JS also has a **'data'** property, this is a javascript object that will take in arguments / values and input them into your HTML template where it finds the proper double bracket name

 If you need to access methods from such processes like **v-on** you should have an object called **"methods"** located in your Vue Properties.
 Be careful with using arrow functions if you need to access **this** keyword. **this** will refer to top level data including the **Vue Data Object**.

+## Interpolation

+Vue JS automatically picks up whats in the **'{{ random propertery or method goes in here}} '** whether it's a method or a property.
+When you create a methods object and call whichever method inside the brackets, it's important that it returns a string to be displayed.
+You cannot return anything else inside the brackets to be displayed on page if calling a method inside the brackets.